m5stack/m5-docs/docs/en/module/lte.md

 <a href="https://m5stack.oss-cn-shenzhen.aliyuncs.com/EasyLoader/Module/EasyLoader_LTE_MODULE.exe"><button type="button" class="btn btn-primary">click to download EasyLoader</button></a>

->1.EasyLoader is a simple and fast program burner, and each product page has a product-related case program for EasyLoader.
+>1.EasyLoader is a simple and fast program burner.
+Every product page in EasyLoader provides a product-related case program.
+It can be burned to the master through simple steps, and a series of function verification can be performed.(**Currently EasyLoader is only available for Windows OS**)

 >2.After downloading the software, double-click to run the application, connect the M5 device to the computer via the data cable, select the port parameters, and click **"Burn"** to start burning.

-!>3.Please make sure you have CP210X（USB driver) on you computer[Click here for driver installation tutorial](zh_CN/related_documents/M5Burner#安装串口驱动)
+!>3.The CP210X (USB driver) needs to be installed before the EasyLoader is burned.
+[Click here to view the driver installation tutorial](en/related_documents/M5Burner#install-usb-driver)

 ## Code